 Going forward, employee health and safety in the coming months and even years ahead should be a priority for all organizations to attract talent.
 Employees who don’t feel safe or supported from a well-being standpoint are likely to be less engaged.
 Companies will need to ensure they’re communicating the steps they’re taking to protect the health of their workforce.
 As well, promoting wellness programs early in the recruiting process – such as mental health benefits – will show candidates the company is invested in their people’s health and well-being.

 Employees are also feeling heightened effects of financial stress.
-More than half (55%) of U.S. employees have had trouble covering their expenses between pay periods over the past six months.
-Of that group, half said the pandemic had an adverse impact on their finances for which they were unprepared.
+More than half (55%) of U.S. employees had trouble covering their expenses between pay periods in the latter half of 2020.
+Of that group, 50% said the pandemic had an adverse impact on their finances for which they were unprepared.

 Flexible pay options such as on-demand pay can enable employees to access their earned wages after their shift rather than waiting until the standard payday.
 This helps employees better manage their finances and can help reduce financial stress.

-The number of active job seekers has increased exponentially as a result of high unemployment rates which is making it more difficult – and costly – to select the best fit candidates.
-Job postings for roles that can be done working remote in industries like corporate services and software are getting a lot more views, according to LinkedIn research.
+There has been a significant increase in job postings for roles that can be done working remote in industries like corporate services and software.
+These postings are getting a lot more views, according to LinkedIn research.
 An overwhelming 85% of software employees in the U.S. say they can effectively work remotely – more than in any other industry.

 Leveraging technology to streamline the recruiting process and allow talent acquisition teams to score candidates against different criteria will help focus efforts on what talent can really drive business forward today, and in the years to come.